about me

 The Mission

 I learned to make cabochons and to facet gemstones from an Aussie miner and master lapidary when I lived in Alice Springs, Australia, in the 1980s.
 I started with a couple of pounds of junk opal purchased for a dollar at a yard sale.
-One afternoon I was passionately grinding away on one of my treasures, when my Aussie friend noticed what a fine job I was doing turning a perfectly good piece of pinfire opal into white mud on sitting the bottom of the cabbing machine.
-He wandered over and tactfully offered a few suggestions to improve my technique.
+One afternoon I was passionately grinding away on one of my treasures, when my Aussie friend noticed what a fine job I was doing turning a perfectly good piece of pinfire opal into white mud sitting on the bottom of the cabbing machine, whereupon, he tactfully offered a few suggestions to improve my technique.
 That was the beginning of many lessons in cutting all kinds of gemstones.
 A whole new world opened up.

 I spent 5 years in Australia cutting everything I found around Alice Springs, the Harts Range, and practically anywhere I went in the Northern Territory.
 Beryl, garnet, zircon, quartz, prehnite, jasper, agate, chalcedony…you get the picture.
 I made a lot of dust—okay, mud.
-I finally got pretty good at it—cutting stones, not making rock mud.
+I finally got pretty good at it—cutting stones, not making rock mud, I was always very good at that.

-It’s taken me 40-odd years to learn what I’ve learned.
-Every day I keep learning more…whether I like it or not.
+It’s taken me 40-odd years to learn what I’ve learned and keep learning more every day…whether I like it or not.

-My purpose with this blog is to pass along what knowledge I have to you.
+My purpose with this blog is to pass along whatever knowledge I can to you.

 Enjoy,